vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 In natural language processing the input space is discrete, and an $\epsilon$-ball around a sentence contains no sentences --- the region that matters is the set of *semantically* similar sentences, which is not a ball around anything.
-In cyber-physical systems the input space is low-dimensional and the interesting regions are named by the specification itself: "intruder near and approaching from the left" is a constraint on five variables with different units and ranges, not a ball.
+As Chapter 2, has shown, in cyber-physical systems the input space is low-dimensional and the interesting regions are named by the specification itself: "intruder near and approaching from the left" is a constraint on five variables with different units and ranges, not a ball.